Maria-Onido/netflixpricing/README.md

 ## Step 1.
 Netflix Data
-On 'www.comparitech.com/blog/vpn-privacy/countries-netflix-cost/', there are a variety of data concerning netflix pricing across countries.
-For simplicity's sake, we choose the first table containing 12 random countries consisting of netflix prices with ads, one of those countries including Canada.Upon getting this data, we only selected the necessary columns.
+On 'www.comparitech.com/blog/vpn-privacy/countries-netflix-cost/', there are a variety of data concerning Netflix pricing across countries.
+For simplicity's sake, we choose the first table containing 12 random countries consisting of netflix prices with ads, one of those countries including Canada.
+Upon getting this data, we only selected the necessary columns.

 ## Step 2.
-GST Data
+VAT Data
 The website, 'https://taxsummaries.pwc.com/quick-charts/value-added-tax-vat-rates', consists of data involving VAT rates across countries.
-We will aggregate the VAT rates to the netflic pricing data.
+We will aggregate the VAT rates to the Netflix pricing data.

 ## Step 3: Creating a Temporary Common Column
 In order to combine our data, we had to have a common table for the join function to work.

-Thus, we had to change the way the column "Territory" is formatted in our gst table.
-It included when the country's vat was last reviewed.
+Thus, we had to change the way the column "Territory" is formatted in our VAT table.
+It included when the country's VAT was last reviewed.
 For Analysis, we didn't need that, so we had to get rid of it.
 We then removed all the white spaces between the territory names so that we have a temporary common column.
-We also added a temporary common column in our netflix table without the white spaces in the country names.
+We also added a temporary common column in our Netflix table without the white spaces in the country names.
 This is so that it will be completely identical for our join function.

 ![code_two](A4A0F750-7FCE-4A56-92DE-BFC413F98386_4_5005_c.jpeg "Code2")
 ![code_one](46957E22-D4BB-4CDF-BA33-27A2DD7EE9AF_4_5005_c.jpeg "Code1")
 #### Why?
 "South Korea " (with space at the end) is not the same as "South Korea" (without the space at the end).

-## Step 4: Joining Netflix and GST
+## Step 4: Joining Netflix and VAT
-As we join our netflix table with our gst table, the countries in our netflix table only remained because it is the only country that is in common with the gst table.
-We then dropped the temporary country column and kept the "Country" column from the netflix pricing table.
+As we join our Netflix table with our VAT table, the countries in our Netflix table only remained because it is the only country that is in common with the VAT table.
+We then dropped the temporary country column and kept the "Country" column from the Netflix pricing table.

-## Step 5: Tyding up Combined Data
+## Step 5: Tidying up Combined Data
 After scraping, we needed to so some data cleaning for the data to be interpretable for analysis.
-1. We split Prices Local into prices and currency codes.
+1. We split Prices Local column in our Netflix table into 2 columns; Prices and Currency Codes.
 2. Dropped Brazil after some research as the VAT in the country is very complex.
-3. Cleaned the 'Standard VAt rate %' column by determining the value base on the original column and some research.
+3. Cleaned the 'Standard VAT rate %' column by determining the value base on the original column and some research.
 ![code_four](5FCB0B27-C053-4931-AA17-50D9712DB4D4_1_201_a.jpeg "Code4")